ipfs-inactive/old-js-ipfs-website/README.md

 > ipfs add -r public/
 added <resulting-hash>
 ```

-After that, go to the [constants](https://github.com/ipfs/js.ipfs.io/tree/master/src/shared/constants) folder and paste the resulting hash on the `jsIpfsWebsite` property of the exported object.
+4. Finally, go to the [constants](https://github.com/ipfs/js.ipfs.io/tree/master/src/shared/constants) folder and paste the resulting hash on the `jsIpfsWebsite` property of the exported object.

 **Note:** This process will be automated as soon as we tackle [this issue](https://github.com/ipfs/js.ipfs.io/issues/171).